SHALOOB-M/skill-ed/README.md

 # skill-ed
-Data is scraped from LinkedIn and is used for analyzing various skills required for different job roles
+   Python automated data scraping from LinkedIn inorder to identify required skill set for various job roles.

 # 1. Data Scraping
   Selenium module of python is used for automating the LinkedIn page and job description is extracted for various job roles.
 It is then exported into json file to         avoid any data loss. 'scraper.py' is the python code used for scraping.